signalfx/splunk-otel-collector-chart/docs/troubleshooting.md

 ## Possible problems with Kubernetes and container runtimes

-A Kubernetes cluster using an incompatible container runtime could experience:
+A Kubernetes cluster using an incompatible container runtime for its version or configuration could experience these issues cluster-wide:
-- Stats from containers, pods, or nodes are absent or malformed.
-  - As a result, the Splunk Otel Collector which consumes these stats to produce metrics would not produce the corresponding metrics.
+- Stats from containers, pods, or nodes being absent or malformed.
+As a result, the Splunk OTel Collector that requires these stats will not produce the desired corresponding metrics.
-- Containers, pods, and nodes fail to start successfully or stop cleanly.
+- Containers, pods, and nodes failing to start successfully or stop cleanly.
-- The Kubelet process on a node is in a defunct state.
+- The Kubelet process on a node being in a defunct state.

-Kubernetes requires you install a
+Kubernetes requires you to install a
 [container runtime](https://kubernetes.io/docs/setup/production-environment/container-runtimes/)
 on each node in the cluster so that pods can run there.
 Multiple container runtimes such as containerd, CRI-O, Docker, and Marantis (formerly Docker